aarontburn/aarontburn/README.md

 # Software
 ## Thoughts (In development)
-#### A lightweight, clean, and simple note app that can sync to the cloud, which allows easy access on both desktop and mobile devices.
+### A lightweight, clean, and simple notepad application with cloud-syncing capabilities.

 Desktop: https://github.com/beanloaf/ThoughtsDesktop